 The Leigh Yawkey Woodson Art Museum is committed to serving the diverse needs of its audience and ensuring that each Museum visit is barrier-free.

-Wheelchairs and strollers are available to the public on a first-come, first-serve basis near the Museum’s main entrance.
+Wheelchairs, strollers, and portable gallery stools are available to the public on a first-come, first-serve basis near the Museum’s main entrance.

-Museum educators are happy to work with teachers, groups, and individuals to accommodate any specific requests and to create custom visits for specific-needs visitors.
-To connect with an educator and plan a visit, call the Museum at 715.845.7010.
+Museum educators are happy to work with teachers and groups to accommodate requests or preferences to create custom visits for visitors with specific needs.
+To connect with an educator and plan a visit, call the Museum at 715.845.7010 or email firstname.lastname@example.org.

 Art Beyond Sight

 Since 2006, the Woodson Art Museum has offered public programs for community members with low-vision and blindness.
-Art Beyond Sight (ABS) programs are led by Museum educators and guest presenters and include a multisensory guided experience of exhibitions followed by hands-on art making in the Museum’s classroom.
+Art Beyond Sight (ABS) programs are led by Museum educators and guest presenters and include a multisensory guided experience of exhibitions followed by hands-on art making in a Museum classroom.
 Artists in residence, regional experts, and Museum staff collaborate to produce ABS programs that educate, engage, and empower visitors with vision impairment.
-Sensory gallery tours include a variety of tools used to enhance a participant’s understanding and appreciation of works on view including raised-line drawings, verbal descriptions, sound effects, aromas, taste, and tactile aids.
+Sensory gallery tours include a variety of tools used to enhance a participant’s understanding and appreciation of works on view including verbal descriptions and tactile aids.
 ABS programs are free and are offered during each temporary exhibition.
-For details and to register for an upcoming program, see the events calendar.
+For details and to register for an upcoming program, see the events calendar and call the Museum at 715.845.7010.

 Stories & Signing